 Flower arranging clubs and societies joined together in 1959 and formed the National Association of Flower Arrangement Societies (NAFAS) with help and advice from the Royal Horticultural Society.
 The Association has been a unifying and guiding influence to thousands of men, women and juniors whose love of flowers has opened up a new world of creativity.

-The Chairman and two Vice Chairmen of the National Association are elected by the 21 Area Chairmen as are the 6 Trustees of the Charity.
+The Chairman and Vice Chairman of the National Association are elected by the 21 Area Chairmen as are the 5 Trustees of the Charity.
 The Trustees are responsible for policy and the financial management of NAFAS.

 NAFAS Headquarters is at Osborne House, Devonshire Square in the City of London where there is a small staff responsible for the day to day running of the Association.